ShaneBeee/EmployeeTimesheet/README.md

 - Table of all generated invoices showing #, boss, period, generated date, status badge, and amount
 - Status badges: **Draft** (grey), **Sent** (blue), **Paid** (green)
 - **Mark as Sent** and **Mark as Paid** buttons with date picker
+- **✉ Email Invoice** — opens Mail.app with the invoice PDF attached, To/Subject/Body pre-filled; requires the boss to have an email address set in Boss Management
+- **Delete** — removes the invoice record from the log (PDF stays on disk); requires confirmation
 - Double-click any row to open the PDF
 - History refreshes automatically every time the panel is opened